ZeroDeth/derekkedziora.github.io/pages/about.md

 ### Language

 I’m a language geek.
 I've learned Russian to fluency and studied a smattering of a few other languages.
-I’m all about natural, functional language.
-Linguistic platonism is my nemesis.
+I teach, write and elicit natural and functional language - [linguistic platonism][plato-post] is my nemesis.

 ### Core Philosophy